-The Different Xbox One Models – A Guide
+A Guide to the Different Xbox One Models

 The Xbox One was initially released in 2013, but in 2016 and 2017, the lineup expanded to three main models.
 The two newer models are the Xbox One S and Xbox One X. Although all three main models can play the same games, there are many differences between them.